BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/army_of_the_white_hand.md

 **The Voice of Saruman** - During his Activation, Saruman can use one of the following abilities instead of Casting a Magical Power.
 Each of these abilities can only be used once per game.

-Conjure Lightning - Choose a point on the battlefield at least 12" away from any friendly model (including Grima Wormtongue).
-Each model within 2" of the chosen point suffers a Strength 6 hit.
+Conjure Lightning - <span style="color: darkmagenta">Choose a point on the battlefield at least 12" away from any friendly model (including Grima Wormtongue).</span> Each model within 2" of the chosen point suffers a Strength 6 hit.
 If a Cavalry model is affected, both the rider and Mount will suffer a Strength 6 hit.

 Summon Gale - Until the end of the turn, enemy models halve their Move Value.